arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 ### Starter Kit R4 Online Projects

 The Starter Kit R4 includes a set of online projects.
-These projects build on the skills developed in the first 14 lessons, introducing topics such as computer interaction via USB (HID), capacitive touch and enhanced use of the LED matrix.
+These projects build on the skills developed in the first 14 lessons, introducing topics such as computer interaction via USB (Human Interface Device - HID), capacitive touch, and enhanced use of the LED matrix.
 The first online module, **"Welcome Online"**, provides an introduction to the Arduino Cloud platform and how to use it with your kit.

 The projects listed below represent the content available at the time of the kit's launch.
 Additional online projects will continue to be added over time to expand the learning experience and showcase new projects.